PRAIRIE VIEW A & M UNIVERSITY STUDENT GOVERNMENT ASSOCIATION STUDENT SENATE BY-LAWS

 All legislation shall be made available to the members of the Senate, not less than one (1) class day prior to the day of the Senate meeting at which time it is to be considered.

-a.
+a.)
 Bills: A bill is a draft of a proposed statement of the Senate calling for a specific action in its implementation (once it has been put into effect as a law, act or code).
 A bill is subject to approval or veto by the Student Government Association President to be valid.

-b.
+c.)
 Proposals: A proposal is a statement of request of the Senate or outside entity.
 Proposals usually are submitted as a request for financial assistance from the Student Senate for a particular endeavor.
 A Proposal becomes a bill after it has been properly recommended to pass through a senate standing committee.

 Senators for schools and colleges